milesressler/drunkensoftball-api/README.md

 # Create Team
 Creates a new team with the provided name.
-The user on auth token will be set as team manager and automatically added to the roster.
+The user on auth token will be set as team manager and automatically added to the rosterEntry.

 POST /team
 Header: Authorization={UUID from create user}